mlopezza/stroke-prediction/README.md

 ### Stakeholders:
 - Health providers: to develop preventive strategies that could save money to the health system.
-- Insurance Companies: Live insurance, to know insurable individuals ? to develop preventive strategies between the individuals that are actually insurable.
+- Insurance Companies: Live insurance, to know insurable individuals ? to develop preventive strategies between the individuals that actually have a live insurance.
 - Marketing segmentation:
 	- industries that develop products that help to prevent it
 	- industries that develop products that could help with stroke  disability?